 You need to know about Satsu, the young Japanese girl who was considered by Master Hakuin to be his most enlightened student.
 Once, explaining a koan to Satsu, Hakuin said: “Now do you understand?”
 Satsu said: “Will you please explain it again?”
 Just as Hakuin opened his mouth to speak, she interrupted and said: “Thank you for your trouble,” and with a bow, left the room.
-Hakuin exclaimed: “I’ve been overthrown by this terrible little woman!”
+Hakuin exclaimed: “I’ve been overthrown!”

 Being a Zen teacher is not an ego trip.
 On the contrary your training is fundamentally learning to get out of the way so that the Dharma, the Truth, the life of Buddha, can express itself through you.
 In this place, true satisfaction is found.
 Although there have been freelance people who call themselves teachers of Zen, there is a long tradition that says that a true teacher stands in a lineage.
 Expressing the truth of Zen is far more than the words you say.
 In fact many of the finest teachers don’t speak much at all.
 If your life is a sincere attempt to live the truth of the Dharma you might be suitable to be a teacher of Zen.
 Shinzan Roshi has asked that our teachers are in three levels:

 - Junior Zen Teacher

 - You have taken the Precepts and have an ethical basis to your life.

 - You have an active Zen practice and a suitable level of understanding.